Jump to a section

-OPA Publications include reports and briefs from implementation and impact evaluations and an economic evaluation.
-Materials in development or produced before June 2019 were authored by the Office of Adolescent Health (OAH).
+The Office of Population Affairs (OPA) publishes reports and briefs from program implementation and impact evaluations as well as economic evaluations.
+Publications in development or produced before June 2019 were authored by the Office of Adolescent Health (OAH).

 - Successful Approaches to Engage Parents in Programs to Prevent Teen Pregnancy (August 2020)